Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Numerical Simulations

 \subsection{On Solving MVSK Portfolio Using RFPA Algorithm}

-In this subsection, we conduct experiments to evaluate how applying parametric ghMST distribution would accelerate the existing and proposed algorithm and the performance of our proposed RFPA algorithm on efficiency and scalability.
+In this subsection, we conduct experiments to evaluate how applying the ghMST distribution would accelerate the existing and proposed algorithms and the performance of our proposed RFPA algorithm on efficiency and scalability.
 We mainly utilize real-world data for the experiments.
 The data is randomly selected from the S\&P 500 stock index.
 The trading period is chosen from 2011-01-01 to 2020-12-31.